pravega/flink-connectors/documentation/src/docs/batch.md

 `FlinkPravegaInputFormat` supports parallelization.
 Use the `setParallelism` method of `DataSet` to configure the number of parallel instances to execute.
 The parallel instances consume the stream in a coordinated manner, each consuming one or more stream segments.

 ## FlinkPravegaOutputFormat
-A Pravega Stream may be used as a data sink within a Flink batch program using an instance of `io.pravega.connectors.flink.FlinkPravegaOutputFormat`.
+A Pravega Stream may be used as a data sink within a Flink batch program using an instance of `FlinkPravegaOutputFormat`.
 The `FlinkPravegaOutputFormat` can be supplied as a sink to the [`DataSet`](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/api/java/DataSet.html#output-org.apache.flink.api.common.io.OutputFormat-) (the basic abstraction of the Flink Batch API).

 ### Example